Delivering and embedding

 The key aims of the project were to:

-The study has shown us that amongst plan makers there is a high level of support for adopting a natural capital approach in planning, and it can be used as an evolution from the green infrastructure approach.
+The study showed us that amongst plan makers there is a high level of support for adopting a natural capital approach in planning, it might be useful to see it as an evolution from the green infrastructure approach.
 The information that the natural capital approach provides also supports better and more informed decision making around site selection, site designations, and the development of new Natural Capital/environmental planning policies.

 Third party pilot projects

-Our project funded a number of third party projects which will be used to inform our project, and the overall approach and framework for taking a natural capital approach.
-These three projects have now been completed and have provided us with their final reports.
-We are feeding information from these into our Funding and Investment Toolkit as they were trials looking at how we can stimulate and test investment into the environment ; both from Private, Public and Environmental Sector based funding.
+Our project funded a number of third party projects which were used to inform our project, and the overall approach and framework for taking a natural capital approach.
+We fed information from these projects into our Funding and Investment Toolkit because they were trials looking at how we can stimulate and test investment into the environment; from Private, Public and Environmental Sector based funding.

 Landscape Enterprise Networks

 We funded the initial scoping work in Oxfordshire, where 3Keel have worked with the Berkshire, Buckinghamshire and Oxfordshire Wildlife Trust to investigate where and how a LENs approach could be applied within the county.
-Through initial work with Thames Water, Blenheim Palace and Estate, the East West Rail Alliance and Oxfordshire County Council they have identified common goals around biodiversity, water quality, flood management and carbon sequestration that could be addressed through improvements to assets within the landscape, see diagram below.
-The project is now working to identify potential suppliers within Oxfordshire who could deliver the landscape management these organisations need to meet their common goals.
+Through initial work with Thames Water, Blenheim Palace and Estate, the East West Rail Alliance and Oxfordshire County Council they identified common goals around biodiversity, water quality, flood management and carbon sequestration that could be addressed through improvements to assets within the landscape.

 Natural Capital Investment planning – A review of approaches